 An African American history tour of Frederick County of the Shenandoah Valley in Virginia.
 This self-driving tour features historic African American sites such as schools, churches, neighborhoods, cemeteries, and businesses and more.
 The tour starts at Mt.
-Zion Cemetery in Middletown and ends at the Sarah Brown House in Winchester, covering a total of 8 sites.
-Some sites are no longer standing but their documentation is important.
-Other sites are still active and we have included information if you desire to support them with a donation.
+Zion Cemetery in Middletown and ends at the Sarah Brown House in Winchester, covering a total of 9 sites.

 Special thanks to researchers and contributors Maral Kalbian and Melanie Garvey for their work researching and creating the Clarke/Warren and Frederick County Roots Run Deep tours, local historian Dorothy Davis for her consultation, Taya Whitley, John Hisghman, Monica Robinson and Robin Lyttle for their assistance.
 Photos courtesy of Maral Kalbia, Melanie Garvey, and Robin Lyttle.
 Aerial map images from Apple Maps.